The Fairfield Association welcomes young people joining our activities. These include:

 - regular working parties maintaining the Nature Reserve

-- participating in our annual events such as the Easter Egg Hunt, the summer Fun Day, the Kwik Cricket Match, Apple Day, and Wassailing.
+- participating in our annual events such as the Easter Egg Hunt, Apple Day, and Wassailing.

 Some young people volunteer in part to meet the requirements for a qualification or award, such as the Duke of Edinburgh’s scheme.
 We are very happy to play our part in supporting young people in such activities.
 The Fairfield Association is also a corporate member of The John Muir Trust and we award the Trust’s certificates to mark achievement in maintaining our landscape.